 How Much Does Youth Hockey Cost in Idaho?

-Idaho's hockey community is concentrated in Boise and the Sun Valley area, where passionate families keep the sport alive despite limited infrastructure.
-The Idaho Junior Steelheads and local associations provide competitive pathways, but AAA families face extensive travel — the nearest major hockey markets are in Utah, Washington, and Montana.
+Idaho's hockey community is concentrated in Boise and the Sun Valley area, where families maintain youth programs despite limited infrastructure.
+The Idaho Junior Steelheads and local associations provide competitive pathways, but AAA families face extensive travel.
+The nearest major hockey markets are in Utah, Washington, and Montana.

 Season Cost by Level